gatsbyjs/gatsby/docs/docs/overview-of-the-gatsby-build-process.md

 ### Understanding `gatsby develop` (runtime)

-Using `gatsby develop` runs a server in the background, enabling useful features like live reloading and Gatsby’s [data explorer](/docs/running-queries-with-graphiql/).
+Using `gatsby develop` runs a server in the background, enabling useful features like live reloading and Gatsby's [data explorer](/docs/running-queries-with-graphiql/).

 `gatsby develop` is optimized for rapid feedback and extra debugging information.
 The output of running `gatsby develop` in a fresh install of the Gatsby default starter looks like this: